 3. How Realistic Are Your Goals?

 There are unnecessary costs of over-shooting real estate goals, including your time, money and reputation.
 Following the S.M.A.R.T. framework, it’s imperative for investors to examine their goals and determine whether or not they are realistically attainable.
+(And put in place healthy financial habits to make those goals a reality.)
 In most cases, setting unreasonable aspirations can have profound impacts on a real estate investor and their business.
 It can ultimately create a culture of failure; one where failure is not only excusable and accepted, but rather expected.

 4. Part-Time Or Full-Time?